MrKudsk/AOC/aoc2022/README.md

 ### --- Day 02: Rock, Paper Scissors ---
 1. What would your total score be if everything goes exactly according to your strategy guide?
-2. If I following the Elf's instructions
+2. If I'm following the Elf's instructions

 ### --- Day 03: Rucksack Reorganization ---
 1. Find the item type that appears in both compartments of each rucksack.
 What is the sum of the priorities of those item types?